Reviews

 The Pets Table Vs Spot And Tango: What's The Difference?

-Are you ready to sign up to a fresh dog food delivery company but you’re torn between The Pets Table and Spot and Tango when trying to decide the best human grade dog food for your pet?
+Are you ready to sign up for a fresh dog food delivery company, but you’re torn between The Pets Table and Spot and Tango when trying to decide the best human-grade dog food for your pet?

-We made the decision to ditch Copper and Skye’s regular dog food such as traditional kibble and wet food found at the local pet store in favour of a fresh food diet after our female Alaskan Klee Kai continued to struggle with digestive issues and a sensitive tummy.
+We made the decision to ditch Copper and Skye’s regular dog food, such as traditional kibble and wet food found at the local pet store, in favor of a fresh food diet after our female Alaskan Klee Kai continued to struggle with digestive issues and a sensitive tummy.

 In this article, we’re going to compare Spot and Tango’s fresh food meals and their dry food called UnKibble to The Pets Table, who offer fresh recipes and air dried dog food to cater to dogs with different preferences.